workcraft/workcraft/CONTRIBUTING.md

 Import all Workcraft projects via the `File->Import...` and selecting the `General->Existing Projects into Workspace` item.

+Check that a correct version of Java is selected in `Windows->Preferences` dialog under `Java->Compiler` section.

-Create a `Java Application` runner with the following configuration:
+To run Workcraft from within Eclipse create a `Java Application` runner with the following configuration:

   * Name: `Workcraft`
   * Project: `WorkcraftRunner`
   * Main class: `org.workcraft.Console`
   * Working directory (at Arguments tab): `${workspace_loc}`

+If you decide to run JUnit tests from within Eclipse, e.g. for interactive debugging, then you will need to change the Working directory of the test run configuration to `${workspace_loc}`.

 The default code style of eclipse uses tabs for indentation.
 This contradicts to the checkstyle that requires 4 spaces for each level of